Online dating often receives bad press but by setting clear intentions and shifting your attitude, it can lead to love.

-Pamamull has seen online dating apps get a bad rap when they are simply the conduit to meeting people.
+Pamamull has seen dating apps get a bad rap when they are simply the conduit to meeting people.
 She said when used in the right format, with the right intention, they can be great.

 Here are her top tips for setting intentions when dating online:

 - Do the homework.
 Know what your non-negotiables are, pick three and be crystal clear.